Originally posted 2017-05-31 17:09:47.

 Transgender to Egalitarian

-The heterosexual men involved in ‘transgender homosexualism’ were not attracted to masculine males at all; often they were happily married.
+The heterosexual men involved in ‘transgender homosexuality’ were not attracted to masculine males at all; often they were happily married.
 Indeed, Fouratt described the Stonewall Inn in New York, seat of the eponymous protests, as a haunt of ‘white boys and their married johns.’

 Clone Gay: the first New Gay Man

-Man community, in order to reinforce this veneer of masculinity, leads to wider intolerance, most notably of transsexuals.
-This is why New Gay Man apologists today are so quick to erase the historical roles of transsexuals, ‘trannies,’ ‘queens’ and other feminine expressions of male homosexuality.
-After all, they are doing exactly what almost every New Gay Man would like to do but is forbidden to.
+The rigorous policing of gender behaviour that goes on within the New Gay Man community, in order to reinforce his veneer of masculinity, leads to wider intolerance, most notably of Transsexual Homosexuals.
+This is why New Gay Man apologists today are so quick to erase the historical roles of transsexuals, ‘trannies,’ ‘queens’ and other feminine expressions of Homosexuality.
+After all, they are doing exactly what almost every New Gay Man would love to do but is forbidden to.

 But there is an alternative.